 ABSTRACT

-Objective: To assess the characteristics and risk of lymphoma in a large cohort of patients with systemic lupus erythematosus (SLE).
+Objectives: We performed a study to assess the characteristics and risk of lymphoma in a large cohort of patients with systemic lupus erythematosus (SLE).

 Methods: We performed case-cohort analyses within a dynamic cohort of SLE patients from the Spanish Society of Rheumatology Lupus Registry (RELESSER).
-Clinical and analytical features were compared between the lymphoma group and the control group using an independent-sample t test or Mann-Whitney test for continuous variables and the chi-square test for categorical variables with the Fisher exact test if necessary.
+Clinical and analytical features were compared between the lymphoma SLE group and the control SLE group using an independent-sample t test or Mann-Whitney test for continuous variables and the chi-square test for categorical variables with the Fisher exact test if necessary.
 The multivariate analysis was based on a generalized linear model.

 Results: We studied 21 patients with SLE and lymphoma and 3,965 non-lymphoma controls with SLE.
 Most lymphomas were of B-cell origin (n=15/21), with diffuse large B-cell lymphoma being the most frequent histological type (8/21, 38.1%).
 As in the general population, the risk of lymphoma in SLE was higher in male than in female patients and increased with age.
-In the lymphoma group, bivariate analysis showed a significantly higher percentage of pericarditis, organic brain syndrome, seizures, vasculitis, hemolytic anemia, splenomegaly, venous thrombosis, and mean modified (excluding lymphoma) SLICC/ACR damage index.
-In contrast, renal involvement, positive anti-dsDNA, and antimalarials were less frequent.
-Multivariate analysis confirmed that antimalarials could protect against lymphoma (OR 0.27, 95% CI 0.11–0.7; p=0.009).
+In the lymphoma SLE group, bivariate analysis showed a significantly higher percentage of pericarditis, organic brain syndrome, seizures, vasculitis, hemolytic anemia, splenomegaly, venous thrombosis, and mean modified (excluding lymphoma) SLICC/ACR damage index.
+In contrast, renal involvement, positive anti-dsDNA, and antimalarials ever were less frequent.

 Conclusions: In this large multicenter Spanish cohort, we identified characteristics of SLE that are associated with a higher risk of lymphoma.
 Antimalarials were significantly negatively associated with risk of lymphoma in SLE patients.
 Nevertheless, further prospective studies are needed to clarify these findings.